optisky/AndrewNG-Machine-Learning/README.md

-# AndrewNG-Machine-Learning
+# AndrewNG-Machine-Learning-ex1

-Coursera Andrew Ng的机器学习练习题
+My solution for the exercise1 of Andrew Ng machine learning on coursera